 - Strengthening pipes for structural reasons

-It is important to note that core filling of pipes is typically performed by trained professionals and is usually done after the pipe has been properly cleaned and prepped.
-It is also important to note that core filling of pipes does not eliminate the need for pipe replacement, but it can extend the life of the pipe and postpone the replacement.
-In general core filling of pipes is used when the pipe needs to be reinforced and if a traditional replacement would be too disruptive, costly or impossible.
+Pipes are typically core filled by trained professionals after they have been cleaned and prepped properly.
+It is also important to note that core filling does not eliminate the need for pipe replacement.
+But it can extend the life of the pipe and postpone the replacement.
+Core filling is used when traditional replacement would be disruptive, costly or impossible.